Destinyellenwood/Real_Time_Systems_Summer_2025/Application2/README.md

 **Course:** Real-Time Systems – Summer 2025
 **Theme:** Space Systems
 **Application:** Week 2 – Rev2
-**AI Use:** Used ChatGPT to help implement `vTaskDelayUntil`, verify sensor math, and simulate task starvation for bonus.
+**AI Use:** Used ChatGPT to help implement `vTaskDelayUntil`, verify sensor math, and check for errors.

 ---